valiantlynx/ollama-docker/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [RSOSL](LICENSE).
 Feel free to use, modify, and distribute it according to the terms of the license.
 Just give me a mention and some credit

 ## Contact